liliasn24/Project-1-The-Dom/README.md

 ## Loteria!

 > Loteria is like bingo but a little more interactive.
 It’s a classic Mexican game that has images instead of numbers on the boards.
+It’s also a fun way to pick up some words in Spanish.
 Usually, the caller would sing out a riddle (in my game no riddle just a random generated card) and then place a token on your board if you have it.
 The first player to get 3 tokens in a row and call out “¡Lotería!” wins.
-It’s also a good way to pick up some words in Spanish.
+In this version of the game, the players lose if they miss 3 cards dealt.

 <!--